 Their lives would collide in a cataclysmic confrontation between Romans and Jews, between empire and rebels–and change the world forever…

-Published as a 200 copy limited hardcover edition by Immersion Press.
-Order now!
+Published as a 200 copy limited hardcover edition by Immersion Press (SOLD OUT).

 WHAT THEY SAY